 You must declare all your income in your tax return.
 This includes your salary, any allowances for travel, meals, uniforms etc, and other forms of income such as interest on your bank account savings.

-The following tax rates are current as of December 2015 for Australian residents.
+The following tax rates apply from July 2016 for Australian residents.
 These rates do not include the 2% Medicare levy:

 Tax on this income

 0 - $18,200

 $37,001 - $87,000

 $3,572 plus 32.5c for each $1 over $37,000